Tipping points & feedback loops

 For the block, the tipping point occurs when the centre of gravity of the block moves directly above the supporting edge of the block.

-While science makes it clear that our planet is heating, climate tipping points are not clear cut.
+While science makes it clear that our planet is heating, the climate tipping points are not clear-cut.

 For Tundra methane release, the tipping point would occur when “the annual heating impact of increasing atmospheric methane” equals “the maximum annual cooling impact of reducing atmospheric CO2 levels”.
-This is not a very useful concept as we are still increasing atmospheric CO2 levels, seemingly unable to reduce CO2 emissions, let alone reduce the CO2 level in the atmosphere.
+This is not a particularly useful concept, as we are still increasing atmospheric CO2 levels, seemingly unable to reduce CO2 emissions, let alone lower the CO2 level in the atmosphere.

 Brief Conclusions